Spirit Rock Meditation Center: Programs

-A portion of the classes, daylongs and retreats at Spirit Rock are organized as community-specific programs to promote diversity.
-These programs are referred to as Kindred Sangha and include self-identified people of color, women, LGBTQIA+ community, families, young adults, and elders.
+A portion of the classes, daylongs and retreats at Spirit Rock are organized as affinity programs for a range of marginalized populations.
+These programs center self-identified people of color (BIPOC), women, LGBTQIA+ community, families, young adults, and elders.
 Class offerings also address the application of Buddhist teachings to modern issues such as addiction and trauma.
 Spirit Rock offers scholarships to make classes and retreats available to those who cannot otherwise afford them.

 Organization

-The center is supported by fees charged for classes and retreats, and by donations.
-The paid staff runs the day-to-day operations of Spirit Rock Meditation Center with support from volunteers.
-Residential retreat managers are volunteers who rely on voluntary dāna (donations) from participants to support their work.
-Teachers on residential retreats are supported by donations from the students, as is the practice in the Buddhist tradition. but on non-residential retreats, daylong retreats, events and classes teachers are supported by fees paid by attendees to Spirit Rock.
+The center is supported by fees charged for classes and retreats, and by donations, in the Buddhist tradition of dāna.
+Paid staff runs the day-to-day operations of Spirit Rock with support from volunteers.
+Teachers on residential retreats are supported by dāna from the students, as is the practice in the Buddhist tradition. but on non-residential retreats, daylong retreats, events and classes teachers are supported by fees paid by attendees to Spirit Rock.

-Spirit Rock’s teaching programs are developed by the Teachers Council, a collective of teachers.
+Spirit Rock’s teaching programs are developed by the Guiding Teachers Council.
 A volunteer Board of Directors, composed of teachers and community members, is the central decision-making body for Spirit Rock.
 The work of the Board is supported by a number of committees.